Coxed four

-A coxed four, also known as a 4+, is a rowing boat used in the sport of competitive rowing.
+A coxed four, abbreviated as a 4+, is a racing shell used in the sport of competitive rowing.
 It is designed for four persons who propel the boat with sweep oars and is steered by a coxswain.

 The crew consists of four rowers, each having one oar, and a cox.
 There are two rowers on the stroke side (rower's right hand side) and two on the bow side (rower's lefthand side).
 The cox steers the boat using a rudder and may be seated at the stern of the boat where there is a view of the crew or in the bow (known as a bowloader).
 With a bowloader, amplification is needed to communicate with the crew which is sitting behind, but the cox has a better view of the course and the weight distribution may help the boat go faster.
 When there is no cox, the boat is referred to as a "coxless four".